-Squaw Valley is a main hub for some excellent hiking in the summer, especially if you enjoy waterfalls.
-Located at the end of Squaw Valley Road is the Shirley Canyon hike that brings you eventually up to Shirley Lake and then High Camp of Squaw Valley (make it a full loop by taking the tram down).
+Palisades Tahoe is a main hub for some excellent hiking in the summer, especially if you enjoy waterfalls.
+Located at the end of Squaw Valley Road is the Shirley Canyon hike that brings you eventually up to Shirley Lake and then the High Camp of Palisades Tahoe (make it a full loop by taking the tram down).
 This hike is exceptional in the spring and early summer with snow runoff, as there are countless waterfalls as the hike progresses with sitting areas perfect for picnicking.
-There is another short, flat hike that starts from the Resort at Squaw Creek off of hole #1 of their golf course that connects with the Village at Squaw Valley.
+There is another short, flat hike that starts from the Resort at Squaw Creek off of hole #1 of their golf course that connects with the Village at Palisades Tahoe.
 This hike is perfect for little ones and those who don't want to gain any elevation.
-Squaw Valley is also the beginning of the cement bike path that connects with Tahoe City and then splits, traveling a small ways down North Shore and a farther distance down West Shore.
-Located between Squaw Valley and Alpine Meadows and starting off of the bike path is a steep single track that connects with the Tahoe Rim Trail, Three Bridges (also known as Western States).
+Palisades Tahoe is also the beginning of the cement bike path that connects with Tahoe City and then splits, traveling a small way down North Shore and a farther distance down West Shore.
+Located between Palisades Tahoe and Alpine Meadows and starting off of the bike path is a steep single track that connects with the Tahoe Rim Trail, Three Bridges (also known as Western States).
 Alpine Meadows has another spectacular hike for the summer, Five Lakes.
 A steep-in-sections single track that leads to multiple mountain lakes, the swimming they offer is refreshing and exactly the ticket for a hot summer Lake Tahoe day.

 West Shore offers a multitude of hikes coming from all the various state parks that sprinkle Lake Tahoe's shoreline.
 West Shore is also the location of various access points to Desolation Wilderness, a spectacular overnight backpacking zone that offers mountain lakes like Lake Aloha, spectacular views and incredible old growth forests.
 Another great hike for those that are ready to get a sweat on is Rubicon Peak.
 A steep and demanding hike, the top even offers a little rock scramble for those ready to test their balance.
 If you enjoy accessing an easier view, Eagle Rock is a quick, simple trail that gives spectacular views of the lake.
 Access to Paige Meadows is also off of West Shore and gives access to both easy and harder hikes.
 Another area with worthy hikes that lies on the West Shore a little farther along the journey toward South Lake Tahoe is Emerald Bay.
 Offering hikes that visit places like Vikingsholm, Eagle Falls, Maggie's Peak and Desolation Wilderness, the trail system from Emerald Bay is its own little offering of the full smorgasbord of trail difficulties.
 One other gradual and basic trail that provides stunning views and easy access to the lake is the Rubicon Trail, which meanders along the water, starting from D.L.
 Bliss State Park.